Biden concedes debate fumbles but declares he will defend democracy. Dems stick by him -- for now

 Even before the debate, Biden’s age had been a liability with voters, and Thursday night’s faceoff appeared to reinforce the public’s deep-seated concerns before perhaps the largest audience he will garner in the four months until Election Day.

-Privately, his campaign had spent the previous hours working to tamp down concerns and keep donors and surrogates on board.
-Democratic lawmakers on Friday acknowledged Biden’s poor showing, but tried to stop talk of replacing him as their standard-bearer, and instead tried to shift the focus onto Trump’s attacks and falsehoods that they hoped would remind voters of the daily turbulence of his presidency.
+Privately, his campaign worked to tamp down concerns and keep donors and surrogates on board.
+Democratic lawmakers on Friday acknowledged Biden’s poor showing, but tried to stop talk of replacing him as their standard-bearer, and instead shift the focus to Trump’s attacks and falsehoods.

 “Well, the president didn’t have a good night, but neither did Donald Trump with lie after lie and his dark vision for America,” North Carolina Gov. Roy Cooper told The Associated Press on Friday, hours before he introduced the president in Raleigh.
 “We cannot send Donald Trump back to the White House.
 He’s an existential threat to our nation.”